ebrinz/ufo-report-scraper/README.md

 This script is designed to process and manage UFO report data by providing a series of modular commands for different pipeline stages.
 Each stage is controlled via command-line arguments.

-Run the script with one or more of the following arguments:
+Run the script with one or more of the following arguments from within your pipenv environment:

 ```bash
 python seed_pipeline.py --extract --ingest --transform --embed --reference --setup_summary